prebid/Prebid.js/dev-docs/show-video-with-a-dfp-video-tag.md

 + the URL of the VAST creative, if any (this is also helpful if you don't necessarily use DFP)

-All of the code in this step and step # 1 should be in the page header.
+To optimize setup for low latency, we recommend that this code (and that referenced above in step #1) be added to the page header.

 ```javascript
 pbjs.que.push(function(){